European Youth Parliament: Committee Work (CW)

 During this time the delegates discuss a problematic topic on current European political matters and write a resolution on how to deal with the issue.
 These resolutions are modelled after real life examples from the European Parliament, however, they may be simplified.
 At certain events delegates may also engage in a workshop, talk or seminar with experts from the field during this phase.

 General Assembly (GA)

 This is the time in which committee resolutions are debated on by the delegates.
 Exact debate procedure can vary slightly and amendments may or may not be allowed.
 Delegates can generally vote for, against or to abstain.

+Selection

+Jury Members at the end of a session after will select delegates that have performed the best to be delegates in another session above the one they are in.

+Training

+Theses events usually involve Trainers putting on modules to help educate other junior members.
+Other than this there may be some social or teambuilding modules dependant on the NC.